Who's in, who's out and who else may enter the Conservative party leadership race

 Who’s in:

 Pierre Poilievre: The 42-year-old longtime Ottawa-area MP declared his candidacy almost one month ago.
-He has begun fundraising and holding events.
-He has pledged to cancel the federal carbon tax.
+He has started fundraising and holding events.
+He has promised to cancel the federal carbon tax.

 Leslyn Lewis: The third-place finisher in the 2020 leadership race is running again.
 In the past contest, the former Bay Street lawyer enjoyed heavy backing from the party’s social conservative members and those in Western Canada.
 She was elected as an MP last fall in the rural southwestern Ontario riding of Haldimand-Norfolk.